 If a resolution is not achieved, you will need to move forward with a trial during which both you and your spouse will be afforded the opportunity to present evidence and testify about various issues concerning the dissolution of the marriage (e.g., child support, spousal support, custody, parenting schedule, etc.).
 If a trial is required, the dissolution process may take months to ultimately achieve a resolution.

 A dissolution of marriage is final when a court issues a final judgment and decree.
 The final judgment and decree contain the decisions of the judge concerning all issues raised in the matter.
 Your marriage will be officially dissolved the day the judge signs the divorce decree.

 A certificate of dissolution will be issued to you and your now-ex-spouse by the state.
 The certificate of dissolution is a legal document providing proof that your marriage is officially over (similar to the way a marriage certificate shows you are married).

 Hire an Attorney

 If you are contemplating the dissolution of your marriage or deciding whether it makes more sense to file for divorce, consider retaining the services of a skilled and experienced Marin County family law attorney such as Jeremy Castro.
-The legal team with Castro Law Offices is ready to help you during this difficult time.
+The legal team with Castro Law Offices, P.C. is ready to help you during this difficult time.
 Jeremy Castro possesses the experience you need to handle an array of complex legal matters associated with the dissolution of a marriage or handle the necessary paperwork to file for divorce.
 Contact our office today so Jeremy and his legal team can go to work for you.